Kangaroos in Snow

 Spotlight on Species Wombat Forest Night Walk Dec

 What an exciting and amazing night spotlight walk lead by Brad Blake, Upper Campaspe Landcare Network Threatened Species officer.
 We found 9 greater gliders on the 1km transect and numerous other possums and birds.
 It was just an amazing and exciting night as we saw so much.
 The terrain was very steep and somewhat challenging but the rewards were high.
+So many possums in the area, ringtails and brushtails.
+We saw so many it was a really good night for possum spotting.
+Of course the highlight of the night was the number of Greater Gliders we saw.
+Some were high up in the canopy but others sat and posed to have their picture taken.

 It was so exciting to see the gliders so well.